LucasMicoud/lucasmicoud.github.io/content/posts/ESPwn1.md

 ### Frame Control

 Frame control is a set of flags that give informations on the frame content.
-Most important part of the frame control are bits 2 to 6.
+The most important part of the frame control are bits 2 to 7.
 Bits 2 and 3 indicate the **frame type**, while bits 4 to 7 indicate the **frame subtype**.

 ![frame_control.png](/images/3e837ab1-7fda-41db-8a5c-3e83804499c1.png)